No drug 'cover-up' in Kenyan athletics - Coe

 Coe added that he was "pleased" with the commitment that Kenya's authorities had shown, and especially Ruto.

-But he stressed that while "plans are all fine and dandy," the task now was implement and monitor those plans "to make sure that we are making the right kind of progress."
+But he stressed that while "plans are all fine and dandy," the task now was to implement and monitor those plans "to make sure that we are making the right kind of progress".

 Starting this year, Kenya is expected to increase the number of annual drug tests to 3,000 as well as expand its educational programme.